-Orica regards its Annual General meeting ('AGM' or 'Meeting') as an important opportunity to communicate with shareholders.
+Orica regards its Annual General Meeting ('AGM' or 'Meeting') as an important opportunity to communicate with shareholders.

 The Board encourages participation by shareholders at the AGM as a means of ensuring accountability and transparency.

 Shareholders are invited to submit questions both ahead of and during the AGM.
-Representatives of Orica's external auditors, KPMG, also attend the AGM and are available to answer guestions from shareholders relevant to the audit of the annual financial statements.
+Representatives of Orica's external auditors, KPMG, also attend the AGM and are available to answer questions from shareholders relevant to the audit of the annual financial statements.

-The Orica 2022 AGM will be held at 10.30am on Wednesday, 14 December 2022 at the Park Hyatt, East Melbourne.
-As there are no current government restrictions on public gatherings in Victoria, shareholders are invited to attend the Meeting in person.
+The Orica 2023 AGM will be held at 10:30AM (AEDT) on Wednesday, 13 December 2023 at the Park Hyatt, East Melbourne.
 The Meeting will also be held virtually to enable greater participation by shareholders.
-Details of how to attend virtually, ask questions and vote at the Meeting will set out in the Notice of Meeting.
+Details of how to attend virtually, ask questions and vote at the Meeting will be set out in the Notice of Meeting.